digicert/dnstrust-constellix-php-sdk/README.md

 ```

 Some record types (A, AAAA, CNAME and ANAME) have different types of value you can use, including Failover, RoundRobinFailover and Pools.
 You can assign these values by creating the correct type of value object.
 For more details on all these classes, see the docs folder.

+## Contributing

+If you want to contribute to this SDK, we are open to pull requests.
+We use the following standards:

+ - PHP 8.0 - We will continue supporting 8.0 until at least 26 Nov 2023
+ - PSR12 Coding Standards - enforced using PHP CodeSniffer
+ - Unit Tests - 100% Test Coverage using PHPUnit
+ - Static Analysis - Level 8 PHPStan
+ - Documentation - PHP Documentor

+All pull requests must meet these requirements.

 ## License